jfq3/RDP---Tutorials/xander_results.md

    * gene protein reference set (`framebot.fa` from the `gene_reference/GENE/originaldata` directory)

  * Output: taxonomic abundance adjusted by coverage, grouped by lineage (phylum and in some cases class) (`taxonabund.txt`).
-    * If taxonomy was added to `framebot.fa` ahead of time, taxanomic abundance is calculated by phylum and lineage.
+    * If taxonomy was added to `framebot.fa` ahead of time, taxonomic abundance is calculated by phylum and lineage.
-    * If taxonomy was not added to `framebot.fa` ahead of time, taxanomic abundance of lineage is shown twice.
+    * If taxonomy was not added to `framebot.fa` ahead of time, taxonomic abundance of lineage is shown twice.

 ---

 ## Multiple Samples
-To see how results for multiple samples can be combined into an OTU table for community analyses, see the file *xander\_combining\_samples.md*.
+To see how results for multiple samples can be combined into an OTU table for community analyses, see the section **Xander Results for Multiple Samples**.